 WONDER GIRLS: Changing Our World

-Publication Details: Published in hard cover by powerHouse Books, Brooklyn, October 2017: 240 pages with 504 full-color photographs.
+Publication Details: Published in hard cover and e-book format by powerHouse Books, Brooklyn, October 2017: 240 pages with 504 full-color photographs.
 Co-author: Alex Sangster

 ¡VIVA COLORES!
 A Salute to the Indomitable People of Guatemala